sachagd/converters/yt2mp3/README.txt

       - version 2 is about 35% faster

-The two versions use multiprocessing to download multiple songs at a time, you can choose the number of video download concurrently by adding it to the command to execute tha main.py file By default it choose the number of core in your CPU
+The two versions use multiprocessing to download multiple songs at a time, you can choose the number of video download concurrently by adding it to the executing command of main.py By default it choose the number of core in your CPU

-You need to write the playlist url (and only that) in input.txt and then execute the main.py file
+You need to write the playlist url (and only that) in input.txt and then execute main.py